Nicolae Istrate

-Nicolae Istrate (born 24 October 1982) is a Romanian bobsledder who has competed since 2000.
-Competing in two Winter Olympics, he earned his best finish of 11th in the two-man event at Vancouver in 2010.
+Nicolae Istrate (born 24 October 1982 in Câmpulung Moldovenesc) is a Romanian bobsledder who has competed since 2000.
+Competing in three Winter Olympics, he earned his best finish of 11th in the two-man event at Vancouver in 2010.

 At the FIBT World Championships, Istrate earned his best finish of 8th in the two-man event at Königssee in 2011.

 He used to be a decathlete for the Romanian Team.
 Istrate is married with Diana Dumitrescu who is an athlete as well.